anupbhowmik/Space-Attack-CSE-316-Project/README.md

 # Space Attack-Game on Microcontroller
+A simple game playable using button interface as controller and LED Matrix as the display.
+Includes an innovative approach that takes advantage of a Shift Register to make the interface efficient.

 # Contents
 - `C` Codes that can be compiled in `Mircrochip Studio` to generate `hex files`.
 The hex files can be burned into any `ATMega32`